 '[Amplitude] Start/End Session' Events

 As of August 2015, we no longer by default track the '[Amplitude] Start Session' and '[Amplitude] End Session' events.
-We use session_id to track sessions instead so that start/end session events do not contribute to your monthly event count.
-If you would like to send event properties for session events, we recommend tracking your own 'Open App' and 'Close App' events so that you can send event properties with them (e.g. source of the app opening).
+We use Session ID to track sessions instead so that start/end session events do not contribute to your monthly event count.
+If you would like to send event properties for session events, then we recommend tracking your own 'Open App' and 'Close App' events so that you can send event properties with them (e.g. source of the app opening).

 If 'Start/End Session' events are critical to your analyses, you can easily turn them on by including the following line before initializing the SDK.